beeware/toga/docs/reference/api/resources/statusicons.rst

 The :class:`~toga.MenuStatusIcon` is a :class:`~toga.Group` for command sorting purposes.
-To put a command in a menu associated with a :class:`~toga.MenuStatusIcon`, set the ``group`` associated with that command, then add the command to the :class:`~toga.commands.CommandSet` associated with status icons.
+To put a command in a menu associated with a :class:`~toga.MenuStatusIcon`, set the ``group`` associated with that command, then add the command to the :class:`~toga.command.CommandSet` associated with status icons.
 The following example will create a :class:`~toga.MenuStatusIcon` that has a single top-level menu item, plus a sub-menu that itself has a single menu item: